Investing for equity, access, and sustainability

 School closures and consolidations (approx. $2-$3 million)

-If approved by the board, students from Grimes Elementary would go to Memorial Junior High, Carnegie Elementary, or Key Elementary; students from Jones Elementary would attend MacArthur Elementary, Lindbergh Elementary, or Bell Elementary; and students from Wright Elementary would go to Eliot Elementary or Patrick Henry Elementary.
+As approved by the board in January 21, students from Grimes Elementary will go to Memorial Junior High, Carnegie Elementary, or Key Elementary; students from Jones Elementary will attend MacArthur Elementary, Lindbergh Elementary, or Bell Elementary; and students from Wright Elementary will go to Eliot Elementary or Patrick Henry Elementary effective for the 2020-2021 school year.

 Change to elementary staffing plan (approx. $3 million)

 Superintendent Gist recommended changes to the elementary staffing plan.
-These changes would shift the staffing plan from allocating teachers based on grade-level ranges to allocating general education teachers based on school-wide enrollment.
+Approved by the board in January 21, these changes shift the staffing plan from allocating teachers based on grade-level ranges to allocating general education teachers based on school-wide enrollment.
 It was recommended that the staffing ratio be 24:1.
 This will result in class size changes, with an average class size of 24 at elementary -- an average increase of one student.
 There will be no changes to the middle school or high school staffing plans.
 It is important to note that these numbers reflect what the staffing plan provides, but not what school leaders may choose to do in their buildings.

-The Board will consider specific personnel-related items (proposed district office reductions) at a board meeting in February 2020.
+The Board will consider specific personnel-related items (proposed district office reductions) at a special board meeting on Thursday, Feb.
+13, 2020.

-- Why are Jones, Wright, and Grimes recommended for closure?
-Why is Mark Twain recommended for consolidation?
+- Why were Jones, Wright, and Grimes recommended for closure?
+Why was Mark Twain recommended for consolidation?

-- What will happen to the deaf education program at Wright if the board approves the school closure?
+- What will happen to the deaf education program at Wright?

-- How is the district supporting students and teachers in the schools that may close or consolidate?
+- How is the district supporting students and teachers in the schools that will close or consolidate?

-- Where will the students go if the Board approves the recommended closures and consolidations?
+- Where will the students affected by closures and consolidations go?

-- What is going to happen to the empty buildings if the board approves the recommendations?
+- What is going to happen to the empty buildings?

 - Will the buildings be leased to charter schools?